Back to California

 Sphere of influence

-The area around a city where it might grow and expand its services in the future.
+The area around a city where it can plan and control growth.

 Limits and Unknowns